liqueurdetoile/Elementify/README.md

 ```javascript
 elementify.load()
 ```
-It will monkey-patch the native Element class to add the constructor for elementify objects.
+It will monkey-patch the native Element class by adding the magic constructor for elementify objects.

 ## Usage
 We will assume that the exported modules of elementify are in global running scope.